 In an interview with Boy Abunda, Kathryn shares the reason why everything felt so real.
 It was because her director, Cathy Garcia-Molina, made her feel the pain of isolation and fatigue on set.
 She was not allowed to join the cast and crew when they were having fun.
 She was forbidden from using her phone during breaks to vent to her real-life partner, Daniel Padilla.
 Direk Cathy would shout at her.
 She would cry every night on set.
 She even admitted to almost quitting by the end of the first week of shooting.
 It was a different kind of treatment for her, she says, but she pushed through—and thankfully so.
 The experience lent a new layer of authenticity to Kathryn’s performance which I had personally never quite seen before.
 This could very well be Kathryn’s breakout “growing up” role—a marker of a new era in Kathryn’s professional maturation.

 But what was a role that Kathryn could leave is the real life of many, many Filipinos.
-As of the Philippine Statistics Authority’s latest release last Apr 30, there are 2.3 million OFWs, 96.2 percent of which are contract workers like Joy.
+As of writing, the Philippine Statistics Authority’s records show there are 2.3 million OFWs, 96.2 percent of which are contract workers like Joy.
 A third of OFWs are employed in elementary occupations (defined by the International Labor Organizations as jobs which “consist of simple and routine tasks”), most of which are female.
 There are over a million Joys out in the world, fighting tooth and nail just to give their families at home something to eat.
 It was commendable that much research (as evidenced by the long line of research interviewees in the credits) went into capturing Joy’s sadness, strength and daily struggles as an OFW.
 It’s a reality we almost never get to see, after all.

 Later on in the film, she meets (albeit through terrifying circumstances) Alden Richards’ Ethan.
 He’s a carefree 20-something, a womanizing bartender in Hong Kong.
 He has three years left before receiving his Hong Kong residency.
 It’s a seemingly comfortable life, which is a stark contrast to Joy who’s living on a very limited DH’s visa.
 The two become unlikely friends.